YaeshwanthUrumaiya/YaeshwanthUrumaiya/README.md

 ### 👩🏻‍💻 About Me

-I'm a second-year student who likes to work on python based projects and build indie games in Unity (C#).
+I'm a third-year student who likes to work on python based projects and build indie games in Unity (C#).
 I'm always eager to learn and apply the latest technologies in AI and ML.

 ### 👩🏻‍💻 Current Projects:

-Small Scale Automation of Highway Driving: A Computer Vision Application, which is a POC of a Hands-Free Driving Experience (Currently ongoing)

-GamifiedHandRehab: Utilizing Mediapipe and Unity, this application aims to build motion-as-movement games which allows patients to combine thier rehab exercises with video game sessions.
-(On Pause)

-CodeStructures: A Web application to help students learn Data Structures and Algorithms (On Pause)
+CodeStructures: A Web application to help students learn Data Structures and Algorithms (Currently Ongoing)

-LanguageOverPhone: A mobile calling application which can translate Speech from one language to another; allowing users to converse even if they don't speak/know the same language.
-(In very early development)

 ### 📑 Currently Learning: